charlieabtbl/datamining_itc_amit_charlotte/README.md

 ## Structure of the project
-(1) GlassdoorScraper.py:
+(1) GlassdoorScraper.py: <br>
-    In this file :
-      - we imported all the necessary modules : requests, bs4, os, time, re, numpy
+      - we imported all the necessary modules :<br>
+      * Selenium - for interacting with the web page<br>
+      * numpy (for storing nans)<br>
+      * pandas - for storing the scraping results temporary in a DataFrame<br>
+      * mysql.connector<br>
-      - we defined the command line argument to enter the search parameters and the database identification parameters.
+      - we defined the command line argument to enter the search parameters and the database identification parameters.<br>
       - we defined three classes

         the Scrapper Manager : allows us to download the page contents, get the elements, and save them in a pandas dataframe